ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 This category reflects the “importance for cybersecurity of many products with digital elements qualifying as free and open source software that are published, but not made available on the market within the meaning of the \[CRA\]” (recital 19).
 A legal person may qualify as a steward only in relation to products with digital elements that constitute FOSS and are published, but not made available on the market within the meaning of the CRA.

+For CRA purposes, software qualifies as FOSS only where both of the following conditions are met:
+- FOSS license: the software is made available under a free and open source license that provides the rights to make it freely accessible, usable, modifiable, and redistributable; and
+- Openly shared source code: the source code is openly shared and publicly available, either upstream or downstream.
+An open source license alone is therefore not sufficient.
+Where software is distributed under a free and open-source license but its source code is available only to paying customers or a limited group of users, the software does not qualify as FOSS for the purposes of the CRA.

+Once software has been established as FOSS under Article 3(48), the next step is to determine which natural or legal person, if any, has responsibility for that specific FOSS under the CRA.
+Responsibility should not be attributed solely on the basis of contributing source code or having technical access to a repository.
+The relevant consideration is who publishes the FOSS and exercises primary control over its development, releases, and distribution decisions.

 A legal person may simultaneously assume different roles under the CRA: it may be a steward for one FOSS project and a manufacturer for another, including different versions of the same software (such as community and monetised versions).
 For each FOSS it publishes, the legal person must assess whether the software is made available on the market (triggering manufacturer obligations) or, if not, whether it is intended for commercial activities and supported in a manner that meets the definition of steward.

+Before treating a FOSS project as being supported by a steward, check whether the FOSS itself is supplied as part of a commercial activity.
+A project may be free to use and still be placed on the market if, for example:
+- a price is charged for the software or pre-compiled binaries;
+- access to a paid or enhanced version is provided;
+- access to important functionality or updates requires payment;
+- the software is used to monetise other products or services;
+- use of the software requires personal-data processing for purposes unrelated to security, compatibility or interoperability; or
+- donations effectively become a condition for accessing the software, essential functionality or updates.
+If the FOSS is freely available and is not otherwise monetised, it may not be placed on the market.
+In that case, assess whether the organization qualifies as a steward.

 [Recital 19](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_19) clarifies that sustained support includes activities such as hosting or managing development platforms, hosting source code or software, governing or managing FOSS projects, and steering their development.
 Foundations or other legal entities that provide such support for specific FOSS intended for commercial activities may therefore qualify as stewards in relation to those projects.

 Stewards are formally recognized as entities that can support the compliance efforts of open source software projects and shared digital components.
 The regulation assigns them a limited but essential set of legal obligations, primarily focused on ensuring that secure development and vulnerability handling processes are in place, and that relevant information can be communicated effectively to market surveillance authorities when required.
 These obligations aim to establish a clear line of accountability for the security posture of software elements that may be integrated into products placed on the Union market.
 In fulfilling these duties, stewards act as a bridge between open source or collaborative development environments and the regulatory compliance expectations imposed on commercial manufacturers.

+Steward status is assessed for each specific FOSS project and can change over time.
+If a steward stops providing systematic support on a sustained basis to a specific FOSS project, it may no longer meet the definition of a steward for that project.
+The organisation should clearly communicate the change in its role to the project and relevant stakeholders.
+A steward may also become a Manufacturer if it later starts monetising the FOSS and places it on the EU market.
+In that case, the organisation becomes the Manufacturer from the point at which it places the FOSS on the market.
+This does not make it the Manufacturer of earlier versions for which it acted as a steward.

 Where a specific FOSS is neither placed on the market within the meaning of the CRA nor meets the criteria for stewardship, the legal person is not subject to obligations under the CRA in relation to that FOSS.
 Not every project needs a Steward.
 Some stewards will support multiple projects within their community.
 The flowchart below is a starting point for clarifying if you are a steward or a manufacturer or both.